blueupbeacons/blueupbeacons-sdk/README.md

 # blueupbeacons-sdk for Android

-Blueup SDK will make you able to develop Android application that interate with blueup beacons.
+Blueup SDK will make you able to develop Android applications that receive BlueUp beacons frames.

 ## Getting Started